 Next start date

 3D studies the techniques and tools for producing the next generation of 3D Animation & Visual Effects.
-3D Animation builds on the foundations of high-end modeling, texturing, animation, and advanced motion graphics through the exploration of content creation, manipulation, and visual effects.
+3D Animation builds on the foundations of high-end modeling, texturing, animation, virtual reality, and advanced motion graphics through the exploration of content creation, manipulation, and visual effects.
 Pixel Blue College's 3D program prepares students for various opportunities in the 3D Animation & Visual Effects industry.
-Students will be able to find work in broadcast, architectural engineering, 3D gaming, film, television, and many other industries that have a 3D application.
+Students will be able to find work in architectural engineering, 3D gaming, broadcast, film, television, virtual reality, and many other industries that have a 3D application.

 This field is continuing to expand and now includes many other industries and therefore offers great growth opportunities for graduates with 3D Animation & Visual Effects skills.
 Using the latest software and hardware tools is just one of the ways Pixel Blue College is changing the face of education.
 This program offers an unprecedented amount of available lab time enabling students to create better demo reels and perfect their 3D skills.